ilegorreta/bitso-test/README.md

 ## Additional useful resources
 * [Postman](https://www.postman.com/) - API platform for testing APIs
 * [VS Code](https://code.visualstudio.com/) - Code Editor and IDE

+---
+## Future Considerations
+Due to the time constraints during the development of this project, there were a couple of pending implementations which could benefit the overall functionality of the applications:
+  - Update rather than ingest all the data again for the days following the first run on the first challenge
+  - Use Webhooks on the Bitso API integration
+  - Unit testing

 ## Developed by: Ivan Legorreta
 **Phone number**: +52 55 1320 7574